TingshuoZong/Vulkan_engine/README.md

 ## Low-level systems

 Apart from the ECS it is also possible to interact with and extend the engine's systems by directly interacting with the engine's low level systems and abstractions.

+### glTF Loading

+Then game engine uses glTFs to store level data, these can be editied in separate editors i.e. Blender.

+**Note:** Meshes in the engine are equivalent to primitives in glTFs